Connerrrrr/CSCD01CourseWork/a1/README.md

 ![alt text](https://github.com/UTSCCSCD01/course-project-apple_team/blob/master/a1/Images/model_selection.svg "Model Selection")

-For model selection, it focuses on two main purposes: evaluating estimator performance and tuning the hyper-parameters.
+For model selection, it focuses on two primary purposes: evaluating estimator performance and tuning the hyper-parameters.
 This section also provided a learning curve for the validation and training score for the estimator.

-First, in order to evaluate estimators, scikit-learn uses cross validation to approach this goal.
-It split the dataset into two parts, training set and test data.
+First, to evaluate estimators, scikit-learn uses cross-validation to approach this goal.
+It split the dataset into two parts, training set, and test data.
 The class under **_BaseShuffleSplit_** are all different types of splits for different situations.
-The main function _train\_test\_split_ that was implemented inside **_ShuffleSplit_** can only perform strastratified splitting.
+The main function _train\_test\_split_ implemented inside **_ShuffleSplit_** can only perform strastratified splitting.
 That is why scikit-learn implemented a **_GroupShuffleSplit_** class to do the group split.
-The other main class would be KFold, which is also a classic cross validation technique.
+The other main class would be KFold, which is also a classic cross-validation technique.

-Secondly would be tuning the hyper-parameters, which is also known as the parameters that is not learnt within estimators.
+The second would be tuning the hyper-parameters, which is also known as the parameters that are not learned within estimators.
 In scikit-learn, it uses **_GridSearchCV_** for all combinations, and **_RandomizedSearchCV_** can sample a given value with a specific distribution.
 Both of the classes can cooperate with **_HalvingGridSearchCV_** and perform much faster at finding the combination.

 --------